Skip to Content

 • How (and why) to budget

-This is an overview of some strategies parents can use to teach their children about money from an early age.
-When choosing strategies to help your own children, it’s important to start with concepts that will be easy for your child to understand and have success with.
+When choosing strategies to help your children, it’s important to start with concepts that will be easy for your child to understand and succeed with and build upon those concepts as they master new skills.

-1. Model Appropriate Money Habits
+Model Appropriate Money Habits

 • Count money with your children.
 Teach your children how much money you (or they) have by counting out loud and teaching them how to count money.